I’ll Settle for James Marsden.

 It would take another sociopath in the form of a drugged-out Charlie Sheen (redundant?) to distract Jeannie from her bitterness.

 You’re probably thinking, “Ferris Bueller didn’t kill anyone”.
 But contrary to popular belief, not all sociopaths are violent criminals.
 Many are characterized by their tendency to use people as a means to an end without guilt or remorse.
+Many sociopaths are in finance or politics.

 I used to think I was just being a paranoid player-hater like Jeannie Bueller, but when I saw the Bio channel’s special on the making of the film, the director himself said that the original cut was much darker, the protagonist a much less benign character.
 They changed it to make it more fun and teen-friendly.